fuas-dverse/Trust-In-Actors/Documents/Markdown/HTTP_Security/ImportantHeaders.md

 ## Permission-Policy

-I think this is important because with this you can  disable browser features.
+I think this is important because Permission-policy helps to prevent browser features getting accessed by restricting certain features.
 You can control it so which origins can use which browser features, both in the top-level page and in embedded frames.

 This helps prevent that an injection, for example an XSS, enables the camera, the microphone, or other browser feature.